uccser/cs-field-guide/text/en/chapters/network-communication-protocols.md

 Content-Encoding: gzip
 ```

-As you can see, a request message consists of the following:
+As you can see, a response message consists of the following:
 - Status Line, 200 OK means everything went well.
 - Response Headers (Content-Length, Content-Type etc)
 - An empty line